javarb/notes/sessions/2018/october/Session_15.md

 #### Answer:

-`@SpringBootTest` annotation is only neccesary in test classes that need work with Spring components, so if we don't need work with Spring at all, we can use simple tests, instantiating target objects directly without useing injection through `@Autowired`.
+`@SpringBootTest` annotation is only neccesary in test classes that need work with Spring components, so if we don't need work with Spring at all, we can use simple tests, instantiating target objects directly without use injection through `@Autowired`.

 So: